-Prior to beginning the professional sequence, BIOL 2400 General Anatomy and Physiology and a minimum of two credits of Liberal Arts & Sciences coursework are required.
-During your professional coursework in the PTA program, which needs to be completed in four consecutive semesters, you will be taking PTA and Liberal Arts & Sciences courses concurrently.
+Prior to beginning the professional sequence, BIOL 2400 General Anatomy and Physiology and PHIL 2040 Ethical Problems and Ethical Practice are required.
+During your professional coursework in the PTA program, which needs to be completed in four consecutive semesters, you may take PTA and Liberal Arts & Sciences courses concurrently.

 To better prepare you to succeed in the PTA program there are two additional requirements.

 - You will be required to spend a minimum of eight hours observing in a physical therapy setting in order to have an understanding of the work and demands of being a physical therapist assistant.
 Document your clinical observation hours with this form.

 - The PTA program has identified the essential functions that PTA students must meet in order to successfully progress through the program.
 You will be provided with a document entitled Description of Essential Elements of the Curriculum for PTA Students that defines these elements.
 At the time of application the candidate is asked to sign indicating they have reviewed this document.